-Below are descriptions of the sessions that were offered as part of our 2014 National Conference on Work & Cancer, which was held on Friday, June 13.
+Below are descriptions of the sessions offered at the 2015 National Conference on Work & Cancer, held Friday, June 12.

 What is the role of your healthcare team in your ability to work?
 How do you manage treatment side effects while working?
 What are some work-friendly treatment options?
 We will answer all of these questions and more in this session.

 This session will cover what you need to know about deciding whether to work, making decisions about disclosure, thinking through your online reputation, and working during and after treatment.
 We will discuss relevant laws — such as the Americans with Disabilities Act — that may protect you, as well as practical tips for dealing with work and cancer.